mattiashallsten/playityourself/README.md

 ### TODO

-- Fix bug: sometimes the array containing the IP's of connected clients exceeds the size of three, and adds a fourth element containing "undefined: null".
+- Fix bug: sometimes the array containing the IP's of connected clients exceeds the size of three, and adds a fourth element containing `undefined: null`.